Key takeaways

 4. Miebo (perfluorohexyloctane ophthalmic solution)

-Miebo (perfluorohexyloctane) is an eye drop that treats DED due to meibomian gland dysfunction, which occurs when glands near the eyelids aren’t producing enough high-quality oil.
+Miebo (perfluorohexyloctane) is an eye drop that treats dry eye disease due to meibomian gland dysfunction, which occurs when glands near the eyelids aren’t producing enough high-quality oil.
 Miebo works by forming a lipid layer over the air-liquid interface of the tear film, which reduces tear evaporation.
 Like many ophthalmic products, contact lenses should be removed before administration and should not be reinserted for at least 30 minutes.
 Side effects are mild and include blurred vision and redness of the eyelid.

 Natural alternatives to Restasis